What to Know Before Traveling to Colombia: Safety, Currency, Customs

 • Keep your documents safe and carry a copy of your passport instead of the original.

-With a bit of caution and plenty of smiles, you will feel welcome everywhere.
+With a bit of caution and plenty of smiles, you'll feel welcome everywhere.

 Currency – pesos and little tricks

-In Colombia, you'll pay with Colombian Pesos (COP).
-Here are a few tips:
+In Colombia, you’ll be paying with Colombian pesos (COP).
+Here are a few things that will help you:

 • Always carry small notes – especially for taxis, street food, and small shops.

-• ATMs are everywhere in major cities, but check for withdrawal fees.
+• ATMs are everywhere in major cities, but watch out for withdrawal fees.

-• Bargaining is normal in markets and tourist areas, but do it with a smile and respect.
+• Bargaining is normal in markets and tourist spots, but do it with a smile and respect.

 • Cards (Visa, Mastercard) are accepted in most restaurants, hotels, and malls.